alex-bahena/Pin-it/README.md

 Pin-it | Application designed to organize all the applications you use every day, having everything within your main internet access.

 # Purpose
-The purpose of this app is to improve the management and order of our applications, saving all our online websites in one site and divided into categories, avoiding wastig time looking for them one by one and improving our experience within the browsers.
+The purpose of this app is to improve the management and order of our applications, saving all our online websites in one site and divide them into categories, avoiding wastig time looking for them one by one and improving our experience within the browsers.

 # MVP